Algebraic K-theory: Algebraic topology and algebraic geometry in algebraic K-theory

 Lichtenbaum conjectured that special values of the zeta function of a number field could be expressed in terms of the K-groups of the ring of integers of the field.
 These special values were known to be related to the étale cohomology of the ring of integers.
 Quillen therefore generalized Lichtenbaum's conjecture, predicting the existence of a spectral sequence like the Atiyah–Hirzebruch spectral sequence in topological K-theory.
 Quillen's proposed spectral sequence would start from the étale cohomology of a ring R and, in high enough degrees and after completing at a prime l invertible in R, abut to the l-adic completion of the K-theory of R. In the case studied by Lichtenbaum, the spectral sequence would degenerate, yielding Lichtenbaum's conjecture.

 The necessity of localizing at a prime l suggested to Browder that there should be a variant of K-theory with finite coefficients.
 He introduced K-theory groups Kn(R; Z/lZ) which were Z/lZ-vector spaces, and he found an analog of the Bott element in topological K-theory.
-Soule used this theory to construct "étale Chern classes", an analog of topological Chern classes which took elements of algebraic K-theory to classes in étale cohomology.
+Soulé used this theory to construct "étale Chern classes", an analog of topological Chern classes which took elements of algebraic K-theory to classes in étale cohomology.
 Unlike algebraic K-theory, étale cohomology is highly computable, so étale Chern classes provided an effective tool for detecting the existence of elements in K-theory.
 William G. Dwyer and Eric Friedlander then invented an analog of K-theory for the étale topology called étale K-theory.
 For varieties defined over the complex numbers, étale K-theory is isomorphic to topological K-theory.
 Moreover, étale K-theory admitted a spectral sequence similar to the one conjectured by Quillen.
 Thomason proved around 1980 that after inverting the Bott element, algebraic K-theory with finite coefficients became isomorphic to étale K-theory.